jmandel/fhir-js-client/docs/targets.md

 needs it.

 ### Standalone Launch
-This is already easy to for standalone launched apps.
+This is already easy to do for standalone launched apps.
 They have a `launch` entry point that contains all the information to perform the launch.
 This means that you can build an app that does whatever it does, and somewhere in the UI you can have a button or link to your SMART entry point.
 Whenever the user clicks that